 3.2.1 Making the Sugar Cookie Dough

-1. Cream butter and sugar: In a large mixing bowl, beat together 1 cup of unsalted butter and 1 ½ cups of granulated sugar until the mixture is light and fluffy.
-This process should take about 2-3 minutes.
+- Cream butter and sugar: In a large bowl, beat 1 cup of unsalted butter and 1½ cups of granulated sugar until it’s light and kinda fluffy.
+Takes about 2–3 minutes.

-3. Gradually mix in dry ingredients: In another bowl, whisk together 3 cups of all-purpose flour, 1 teaspoon of baking powder, and a pinch of salt.
-Gradually add this dry mixture to the wet ingredients, mixing until just combined.
+- Mix dry ingredients: In another bowl whisk together 3 cups all-purpose flour, 1 teaspoon baking powder, and a pinch of salt.
+Slowly add that to the butter mix, stir until just mixed—don’t overdo it.

 3.2.2 Baking the Cookies

-2. Roll and cut the dough: On a lightly floured surface, roll out the chilled dough to about ¼ inch thickness.
-Use cookie cutters to cut out shapes, and place them on a parchment-lined baking sheet.
+- Roll and cut: On a floured surface roll the chilled dough to about ¼ inch thick.
+Use cookie cutters, then place shapes on a sheet lined with parchment paper.

-3. Bake and cool: Bake the cookies for 8-10 minutes or until the edges are lightly golden.
-Remove from the oven and let them cool on the baking sheet for a few minutes before transferring them to a wire rack to cool completely.
+- Bake and cool: Bake for 8–10 minutes.
+The edges should just go light golden.
+Let them sit on the sheet for a few minutes before moving to a cooling rack.

 3.2.3 Preparing Royal Icing

-1. Mixing the icing: In a medium bowl, combine 4 cups of powdered sugar with 3 large egg whites or 4 teaspoons of meringue powder dissolved in 6 tablespoons of water.
-Beat until the mixture is smooth and glossy.
+- Mix icing: In a medium bowl, mix 4 cups powdered sugar with 3 egg whites (or 4 teaspoons meringue powder plus 6 tablespoons water).
+Beat till smooth and glossy.

 3.3 Tips for Perfect Cookies and Icing